mfreed7/accent-color/proposal.md

 currently-selected `<option>` text, and an activation "widget" or arrow which is used to pop up the list of options.
 The `background-color` CSS property is typically used as the background behind the currently-selected text display.
 The accent part here is the activation widget/button.
-The arrow, icon, or other widget should be considered the "foreground" accent, while the shaded background behind the widget/button should utilize the "background" accent color.
+The arrow, icon, or other widget should be considered the "foreground" accent, while the shaded background behind the widget/button (if present) should utilize the "background" accent color.

 | Sample | CSS |
 |--------|-----|